why your website needs an ssl certificate

-This year, Google will start to alert users that a website without an SSL Certificate installed is ‘Not Secure’ in Google Chrome.
-Chrome is the most used web browser, and it is likely that other browsers will soon follow suit.
-The warning will look like this:
+Google now alerts users that a website without an SSL Certificate installed is ‘Not Secure’ in Google Chrome.
+Chrome is the most used web browser, and almost all other browsers haven followed suit.
+The warning looks like this:

 What is an SSL Certificate?